Shahid718/Phase-field-Fortran-codes-using-whole-array/ReadMe.md

  * Summary

 The Fortran whole-array is introduced in this document, along with its benefits over the index-array.
-The next section demonstrates how to use the whole arrays.
+The next section demonstrates how to use the whole array.
 We compare the performance of two codes and then sum up the concept.

 ## **Whole array in Fortran**

 In Fortran, an array is a collection of elements of the same data type that are accessed using one or more indices.
-Whole array operations are a feature in Fortran that allow operations to be performed on entire arrays as a unit, rather than operating on individual elements one at a time.
+Whole array operations are a feature in Fortran that allows operations to be performed on entire arrays as a unit, rather than operating on individual elements one at a time.

 The concept of whole array operations was first introduced in the Fortran 90 standard.
 Prior to this, Fortran did not have a built-in mechanism for performing operations on entire arrays at once.